raspberrypi-ui/rpi-chromium-mods/amd64/readme.txt

 Legal
 -----

 Adobe(R) Flash(R) Player.
-Copyright (C) 1996 - 2019 Adobe Systems
+Copyright (C) 1996 - 2019 Adobe
-Incorporated.
 All Rights Reserved.
 Adobe and Flash  are either trademarks or registered trademarks in the United States and/or other countries.